nygeek/drive_inspector/README.md

 A few conventions:

-This tool constructs a UNIX-like path from the root to a terminal node to concisely describe a file.
+This tool constructs a simulated UNIX-like path from the root to a terminal node to concisely describe a file.
 The root, which Drive shows as 'My Drive,' is represented as '/' in this system.
-This path is only notional and there are several nonintuitive behaviors.
+This path is only notional and exhibits several nonintuitive behaviors.

 The most surprising behavior is a consequence of two properties:

-1. A node may have more than one parent
+1. A Drive node may have more than one parent
-2. When returning a node, the Drive API may return the parent nodes in a different order on separate calls
+2. When returning a node, the Drive API may return the parent nodes in different orders on separate calls

-As a consequence, two distinct attempts to construct the path to a node may return different paths.
+As a consequence, two separate attempts to construct the path to a node may return different paths.

 If a node is owned by another user, the root is represented using a tilde, the user's email address, and an ellipsis '/.../' to suggest that we can not discern the path, if any, above that point.

-Both drivefileraw.py and drivefilecached.py support both operators and modifiers.
+Both drivefileraw.py and drivefilecached.py support command line operators and modifiers.

+Notation conventions:

+We need to distinguish between three things in talking about the Drive
+API:
+  * The contents of a file.
+We will call this a *file*.
+  * The metadata that the Drive API allows you to access about the file.
+We will refer to these metadata as a *node*.
+  * The ID that Drive uses to refer uniquely to a file.
+The Drive API documentation calls this a *FileID*.
+Because this system is primarily concerned with the metadata contained in a node, we will refer to it as a *NodeID*.

 Operators: